 The changes in estrogen and other hormonal levels that occur during perimenopause can cause major fluctuations in blood glucose level.
 Women with diabetes also face an increased risk of premature menopause, which can lead to higher risk of heart disease.

-Healthy adults age 45 and older should get tested for diabetes every 3 years.
-People who have certain risk factors should ask their doctors about testing at an earlier age and more frequently.
+Healthy adults age 45 years and older should get tested for diabetes every 3 years.
+People who have certain risk factors should ask their health care providers about testing at an earlier age and more frequently.
 These risk factors include: